diarmuidoconnor/diary-fyp-1-2022-23/README.md

 ### Tue.
 Nov 22nd.
 + There was no meeting this week despite two attempts to identify a suitable time slot, as Kaiyu had to cancel both.

+### Tue.
+Nov 29nd.
+(Meeting)
++ We had a detailed discussion on the semester one FYP report based on a proposed table of content I sent to him the previous day.
++ Briefly discussed the possible need to severely scale back the project scope due to the lack of progress on prototyping.
++ It may be that no prototype will be ready for the demonstration in early January.
+It depends on how much progress Kaiyu makes between now and then.
++ I explained the architectural difference between serverless (Amplify) and serverful (Heroku), the latter being the approach used in the recent labs in the Agile module.